microsoft/ai-freezer-monitor/AIFreezerMonitor/README.md

 # AI Freezer Monitor

-With you model trained and exported to a C array you're ready to impliment it on your Feather Huzzah 32.
-Some of the code is similar to the first part of the project, but you may notice the addtion of Tensor Flow.
-Other than updating the code on your device you shouldn't have to change anything.
-It is best to leave the thermocouple where it is in the freezer since moving it may affect the results of the machine learning model.
+With your model trained and exported to a C array you're ready to implement it on your Feather Huzzah 32.
+We'll need to update the software on our ESP32, but the hardware can stay the same.
+In fact, it is best to leave the thermocouple in the freezer since moving it may affect the results of the machine learning model.

 ## Code